dotnet/interactive/docs/magic-commands.md

 ## Extensibility

 Magic commands can be added dynamically to .NET Interactive's kernels, either at the global level or to individual language-specific subkernels.
+You can learn more about how to do this [here](extending-dotnet-interactive.md#adding-magic-commands).